-There are two ways you can experience the TREATY OF PARIS TRAIL: A Walking Tour or a Bus Tour (or both!).
+There are two ways you can experience the Pre-Constitution Trail: On foot or by bus (or both!).

-Our bus tours are a 60-minute excursion to the three more important stops of the Treaty of Paris Period: The French Soldiers' Camp, the Old Senate Chamber in the Maryland State House, and the site of Mann's Tavern.
+Our bus tours are a 60-minute excursion to the three more important stops of the Pre-Constitution Period: The French Soldiers' Camp, the Old Senate Chamber in the Maryland State House, and the site of Mann's Tavern.

 Our walking tours are provided by Colonial Tours and take participants on a multiple-stop journey through the streets of Annapolis that includes the same three stops of the bus tour plus an additional ten sites for those who want the entire Treaty of Paris Period experience!
 Walking tours last 120 minutes.